abdullah-dev010/me/README.md

 * 💻 Skilled in Frontend Development (React.js)
 * 🤖 Interested in AI & Machine Learning Projects
 * 🚀 Building projects using JavaScript, APIs, and Python
-* 📍 Based in Pakistan
+* 📍 Based in Pakistan.

 ---